 5. Digital Spaces for Workplace Fulfillment

 It is understandable – and productive – if you block something like Facebook at the workplace.
-But that doesn’t mean employees cannot benefit from a social space: Indeed, a shared digital space can be very valuable when it comes to quick discussions, feeling like part of the company community, and keeping interested in the latest news and developments.
+But that doesn’t mean employees cannot benefit from a social space: Indeed, a shared digital space can be very valuable for quick discussions, feeling like part of the company community, and keeping interested in the latest news and developments.
 We suggest adopting a company social space like Yammer so that employees understand their connection to the company and adopt better workplace relationships.

 6. Reminders for Breaks, Meals, and Healthy Living

-Speaking of scheduling and communication systems, it’s also a good idea to update these systems with broad types of company reminders.
-Those 10-15 minute breaks, lunches, and health benefits work a lot better if you move them from orientation into the workplace itself with a set of wellness alerts to remind employees to, well, take a break.
+Regarding scheduling and communication systems, updating these systems with broad company reminders is also a good idea.
+Those 10-15 minute breaks, lunches, and health benefits work a lot better if you move them from orientation into the workplace with a set of wellness alerts to remind employees to take a break.
 Many of the tools we have already talked about all you to set up these types of alerts.

 7. Metrics that Encourage Goal-Oriented Work

 What do your current metrics study?
 If they focus primarily on hours and overtime worked, then you may want to rethink your goals.
-A number of companies are beginning to move more to a results-focused model that seeks to measure how much work employees are actually accomplishing rather than how much time they are spending at work – time that may or may not be spent working.
-The rise of the gig economy has helped this trend a lot, and it’s a great way for companies to check on productivity while also ensuring that employees are rewarded for completing goals and have the flexibility they need at work.
+Several companies are beginning to move to a results-focused model that seeks to measure how much work employees are accomplishing rather than how much time they spend at work – time that may or may not be spent working.
+The rise of the gig economy has helped this trend a lot, and it’s a great way for companies to check on productivity while ensuring that employees are rewarded for completing goals and have the flexibility they need at work.

 8. Automated Management of Benefits

-Wellness perks can provide real help to employees – if employees know they exist, and how they work.
-If it’s been a while since HR has updated benefit systems, then some of the best wellness benefits may be languishing because people don’t really know how they work, how to sign up, or how it will affect their workflow.
-Data systems can easily automate and provide quick web forms, alerts, and other features for benefits including maternity leave, childcare, time off, yoga classes, and much more.
+Wellness perks can help employees – if employees know they exist and how they work.
+If it’s been a while since HR has updated benefit systems, then some of the best wellness benefits may be languishing because people don’t know how they work, how to sign up, or how it will affect their workflow.
+Data systems can easily automate and provide quick web forms, alerts, and other features for benefits, including maternity leave, childcare, time off, yoga classes, and much more.
 Take advantage of technology!